jason-green-io/securityonion/README.md

 geo-update:
 -----------

-This will update an offline server's GeoIP for ELSA + Snorby and ip2c for squert.
-Just put the files in /tmp and run
+This resides on the server and will will update an offline server's GeoIP for ELSA + Snorby and ip2c for squert.
+Just put the geo-update.tar.gz files created gy geo-get in /tmp and run

 ** if you're running an offline server, you'll also want to change the pulledpork line in /usr/bin/rule-update: